Gravitational radiation from Kerr black holes using the Sasaki-Nakamura formalism: Waveforms and fluxes at infinity: Sasaki-Nakamura formalism

 We first define two auxiliary functions $Y_{\ell m\omega}^{\rm in/up}(r)$, respectively, where

 Furthermore, we replace $X^{\rm in/up}_{\ell m \omega}$ with $Y^{\rm in/up}_{\ell m \omega}$ in Eq.~\eqref{eq:full_inhomo_X_using_green_func}, we can obtain

-Now Eq.~\eqref{eq:full_inhomo_X_using_green_func} is rewritten in a suggestive form.
+Now Eq.~\eqref{eq:full_inhomo_X_with_Y} is written in a suggestive form.
 We can apply \gls{IBP} twice to swap the differentiation (with respect to $r$) from $Y$ to $\mathcal{W}$, at the expense of picking up extra boundary terms where

 Specifically, we are interested in the case when $\rs \to \infty$, i.e.,